-Yin Yoga poses Help Burnout
+Yin Yoga Poses to Help Burnout

 With the ever increasing external stimuli from the busy-ness of life and distracting mobile phones it’s no wonder that many people are experiencing levels of stress and burn out and in this blog I will be suggesting how and why certain yin yoga poses help burnout.